VipeCloud/vipecloud_api/automations.md

-#### GET AutoResponders
+#### GET Automations
 ```
-GET /autoresponders(/:id)
+GET /automations(/:id)
 ```
-Retrieve autoresponders by id or retrieve a list of all autoresponders in the user's account.
+Retrieve automations by id or retrieve a list of all automations in the user's account.

-Sample response to get autoresponders by id.
-GET /autoresponders/123
+Sample response to get automations by id.
+GET /automations/123
 ```
 {
     "id" : 123,